buhuizuo/crossfitCounter/README.md

 click this link to use!
 https://buhuizuo.github.io/crossfitCounter/dist/#/

-The CrossFit Counter Application allows users to track their CrossFit workouts.
+Not like regular timer, CrossFit Counter Application is Specially designed for CrossFit workouts recording. it tracks not only time of workout, but also time of resting. with functional area bigger than regular timer, allow easier control.

 The applicaiton is built with Vue library, HTML, CSS, JavaScript, also optimized for mobile devices and is fully responsive.